-The volume of flexibility provided by these slow start units activated via this procedure is limited to the residual risk of FRCE.
-This measure is expected to be used under very specific conditions, and Elia will draft a report for the NRA justifying the decision.
-Elia expects that reverting to this measure should only happen in exceptional circumstances (and hence being rare) because adequate imbalance prices should give the Balancing Responsible Parties the right incentives to avoid that their portfolio imbalances are triggering such events.
+The flexibility activated by ELIA via this procedure is limited to the capacity needed to bring the large FRCE back to an acceptable level (i.e. below the conditions specified in Article 152(12) and 152(13) of the SOGL).
+Elia expects that reverting to this measure should only happen in very exceptional circumstances (and occurrence is expected to remain rare) because adequate imbalance prices should give the Balancing Responsible Parties the right incentives to avoid that their portfolio imbalances are triggering such events.